This post may contain eBay affiliate links. Please read our disclosure policy.

-Here is the most popular Sosa rookie card with collectors and can usually be found up on eBay auctions.
+Here is the most popular Sosa rookie card with collectors, usually found up on eBay auctions.
 The card shows Slamming Sammy laying down a bunt?!
 You can’t be serious, Clark!

 Our Take: This is a great card to buy to take advantage of the upcoming Sammy Sosa card price rise (which is already beginning).

-The card features Slammin’ Sammy with a big ole’ smile on his face with a gorgeous blue sky backdrop… plus we love the extra-large Bowman card size with the white and yellow border… they don’t make em’ like this anymore.
+The card features Slammin’ Sammy with a big ole’ smile on his face and a gorgeous blue sky backdrop… plus we love the extra-large Bowman card size with the white and yellow border… they don’t make them like this anymore.